 We are looking for our network to dig deeper into the world of wildlife conservation.
 To look beyond the headlines and get to the grittiness underneath.
 Together we will uncover the real issues and find the solutions that need to be implemented.
 The threats facing the world’s wildlife today are formidable, but conservation works.
-For it to work though, we need people at the heart of the solutions, we need proper collaborative research, innovation, multidisiplinary approaches and the sharing of best practices.
+For it to work though, we need people at the heart of the solutions, we need proper collaborative research, innovation, multidisciplinary approaches and the sharing of best practices.

 We need new perspectives.